ChrisPupo22/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the document object model.
+It is quite literally an object that represents what will show on the screen for the user.
 2. What is an event?
+An event is a user action that can trigger specific things on a page by using event listeners.
+Ex. click, mouseover, onkey.
 3. What is an event listener?
+An event listener is a line or lines of code that watches for specific actions or events in order to trigger some type of action.
 4. Why would we convert a NodeList into an Array?
+We would convert a nodeList into an Array because it will allow allow us to use querySelectorAll().
 5. What is a component?
+A component is a reusable set of code that allows you to create certain aspects of a webpage.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account